 It’s possible that when Rachel Dolezal says she identifies as black she means culturally.
-It would make more sense (not hard to do, since Biologically it makes no sense) although it’s still a pretty nebulous thing to say since there are numerous cultures of people around the world whose members have black skin and saying they are all the same is a bit…well…kinda racist.
+It would make more sense (not hard to do, since Biologically it makes no sense) although it’s still a pretty nebulous thing to say, since there are numerous cultures of people around the world whose members have black skin and saying they are all the same is a bit…well…racist.

-There is no such thing as one "black culture," because there's huge cultural diversity among the billions of black people on Earth, just as there is between all the white people.
-Saying you identify with black culture is like saying you identify as "religious”…it’s a sweeping statement with little specificity.
+There is no such thing as one global "black culture," because there's cultural diversity among the billions of black people on Earth, just as there is between all the white people.
+Saying you identify with black culture is like saying you identify as "religious”…it’s a sweeping statement with little to no specificity.
 Which one do you mean?

-Besides, if you appreciate certain cultural ideologies which are more common among black populations, you can still appreciate them as a white person.
-If race is a social construct (as Dolezal has claimed often enough) surely identifying as black is buying into that same social construct?
+Besides, if race is a social construct (as Dolezal has claimed often enough) surely identifying as black is buying into that same construct?
 Why not just be a white person who admires the culture of a particular group of black people?

-A lot of members of the NAACP were understandably outraged by Rachel Dolezal's actions because the discussion suddenly shifted away from how black people are treated in society to…what is going on with this woman?
-It made everything a media circus and nobody was listening to what really mattered anymore.
+A lot of members of the NAACP were understandably outraged by Dolezal's actions because the discussion suddenly shifted away from how black people are treated to…what is going on with this woman?
+It made everything a media circus and nobody was listening to what mattered anymore.

-I suppose the only thing you could argue all black people have in common is the centuries of suffering they and their families have endured at the hands of white people.
-Countless black people experience racism (both overt or passive).
-Some would even say that experiencing racism is a critical aspect of the African American experience, and this is not something Dolezal has lived through.
-Her great-great grandparents were not slaves.
-She did not go to school with children who called her the N-word at recess.
-She has not had to put up with constant harmful stereotypes since birth and she does not fear for her life when she gets pulled over.
+I suppose the only thing you could argue all black people in America have in common is the centuries of slavery their families endured at the hands of white people.
+I can't find any statistics which report on how many black people in America have encountered racism but I'm willing to bet it's a high numer.
+This is not something Dolezal has lived through.
+Her great-great grandparents weren't slaves, she didn't go to school with children calling her n****r at recess, she hasn't had to put up with harmful stereotypes since birth and she doesn't fear for her life when she gets pulled over.

 If Dolezal wants to admire and champion a particular community then good for her.
 But when she claims to be black it doesn't mean anything biologically and its only cultural meaning involves things she has not experienced.